-We insist that it is not our goal to suggest that (unrolled) LFSRs can never be used securely for mask generation.
-We are confident that this can be achieved (as long as state guessing and correlation attacks [Can11b] are not a concern due to insufficient size) when ensuring that each random bit is used only in positions where it cannot cause problems.
-Yet, our case studies provide evidence that when using such linear primitives which lack black-box security guarantees, the randomness generation and the masking scheme must be analyzed jointly.
-Moving to primitives that offer black-box security, such as Trivium, solves this issue and allows the independent analysis of the masked implementation and the randomness generator, which is significantly more convenient from the designer's and evaluator's perspective.
-In other words, we claim that (unrolled) LFSRs are not sufficient for masking in general and therefore warn against their use, not that they cannot be used in specific and carefully crafted case studies.
-Yet, in view of the limited overheads shown by unrolled stream ciphers like Trivium (for high security levels) and Bivium B (for medium security levels), we recommend them as a good default option for the efficient generation of randomness for masked hardware implementations.
+In summary, we warn against the use of (unrolled) LFSRs and recommend unrolled Trivium for high security levels and unrolled Bivium B for medium security levels for the efficient generation of randomness for masked hardware implementations.
 We detail how to use these primitives, discuss their security against side-channel attacks, and finally estimate the resulting cost of generating n random bits per cycle.
 For Trivium, the asymptotic cost per random bit updated per clock cycle is about 30 GE on ASIC or 4 LUTs on FPGA.
 Using Bivium B, the cost can even be reduced to 20 GE or 3 LUTs per random bit.
-These results show that randomness generation is significantly cheaper than estimated in most previous works, which incentivizes highly parallel (low latency) masked hardware implementations and might motivate researchers to focus on alternative optimization goals than reducing randomness usage in masking schemes.
-We believe that our conclusions are of positive nature for the physical security community, as implementations using many random bits per cycle are also known to provide superior security levels against more sophisticated adversaries (e.g., so-called horizontal attacks [BCPZ16]) compared to low-randomness approaches.
+These results show that randomness generation is significantly cheaper than estimated by most works in the past, which incentivizes highly parallel (low latency) masked implementations and should motivate researchers to focus on alternative optimization goals than reducing randomness usage in masking schemes.
+We believe that our conclusions are of positive nature for the physical security community, as implementations using many random bits per cycle are also known to provide superior security levels against more sophisticated attacks (e.g., so-called horizontal attacks [BCPZ16]) compared to low-randomness approaches.